ray-project/ray/doc/source/serve/http-adapters.md

     return await request.json()
 ```

 The input arguments to an HTTP adapter should be type-annotated.
-At at a minimum, the adapter should accept a `starlette.requests.Request` type,
+At a minimum, the adapter should accept a `starlette.requests.Request` type (https://www.starlette.io/requests/#request),
 but it can also accept any type that's recognized by [FastAPI's dependency injection framework](https://fastapi.tiangolo.com/tutorial/dependencies/).

 Here is an HTTP adapter that accepts two HTTP query parameters: